 Is there a Difference Between Physical Therapy Treatment and Physiotherapy Treatment of Abnormal Spine Curvatures?

 Is Chiropractic Effective for Side-Bending Spinal Curvatures?

 Chiropractic treatment of scoliosis has been studied and confirmed as effective for even severe scoliosis.
 Chiropractors have been treating scoliosis for over a century.
 The care provided by a chiropractor is one of the best conservative treatments for spinal curvatures.
 But, for chiropractic treatment to benefit severe scoliosis patients, the care provided must be focused and targeted.
 Also, the outcomes of care will improve when clinical research-based chiropractic treatments are coupled with physical therapy and physiotherapy.
 Therefore, our advice is to call one of our centers and get a thorough assessment by our scoliosis experts today.
 We can provide a detailed report on what your non-surgical treatment options are.
 Scoliosis surgery is the last option.
 If our chiropractors and physical therapists can help, they will let you know.

 Which is Better Surgery or Conservative Treatments for Correction of Spinal Curvatures?

 It is always better to have conservative scoliosis treatments whenever possible.
-Scoliosis and spinal curvatures are mechanical conditions that respond well to targetted mechanical treatments.
+Scoliosis and spinal curvatures are mechanical conditions that respond well to targeted mechanical treatments.
 Scoliosis surgery involves cutting, surgical rods, bone graft, and screws.
 In other words, instrumentations.
 Spinal instrumentation (rods and screws) or bone graft used for fixing or correcting scoliosis and spinal curvatures have limitations and significant risk factors.
 The most critical risk factors for scoliosis include infections, nerve damage, CSF leakage, paralysis or worse.

 What is the Best Non-Surgical Spine Treatment?